Brigad/monorepo-workshop/README.md

   ```
 </details>

-Stack and Inline are very similar to Flex, they just have a default flexDirection of "column" and "row" respectively.<br/>
+Stack and Inline are simpler versions of Flex, they just have a default flexDirection of "column" and "row" respectively.<br/>
 They also have a `space` prop, that is passed to the Flex component as a `gap` prop.<br/>
-Inline also has a `wrap` prop, that is passed to the Flex component as a `flexWrap` prop.
+Inline also has a `wrap` prop, that is passed to the Flex component as a `flexWrap` prop.<br/>
+Because we use flexbox, all our components also need to be able to set flexGrow and flexShrink.

 <details>
   <summary>Stack implementation</summary>